raphaelquast/EOmaps/docs/index.rst

 Welcome to the documentation for EOmaps!

-Checkout the Examples! :doc:`EOmaps_examples`.
+Checkout the :doc:`EOmaps_examples`!

 Contents
 --------

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

-   usage
+   general
+   api
    EOmaps_examples
-   api